- If knowledge is power;

 Let me share a story.
-My friend Jon Villiard has a humour and jokes site.
+My friend Jon Villiard has a humor and jokes site.
 Besides networking with yours truly offline (hence me knowing about him and linking), he has followed up repeatedly by email and kept in touch (another reason for the link).
-But what’s really key here is that his site is succesful because he’s passionate about it and puts consistent effort into it.
+But what’s really key here is that his site is successful because he’s passionate about it and puts consistent effort into it.
 He’s got 600 subscribers, a good chunk of traffic (largely return visitors as I understand it, and thus fairly defensible) and makes fair money off of it.
-It’s ugly as sin (he says so himself), but it’s also a labour of love and that’s why he’s been succesful.
+It’s ugly as sin (he says so himself), but it’s also a labor of love and that’s why he’s been successful.

 You can succeed without being passionate, it’s true.
-But it’ll be a lot more expensive as you hire out writing and networking functions and be less fun, as you turn into a glorified project manager (unless that’s what you enjoy, and in truth that can be fun too).
-And yes, I did mention networking because that’s a crucial part of linkbuilding.
+But it’ll be a lot more expensive as you hire out writing and networking functions and be less fun, as you turn into a glorified project manager (unless that’s what you enjoy, and in the truth that can be fun too).
+And yes, I did mention networking because that’s a crucial part of link building.